Category

 Astigmatism lights – Halos, fuzzy vision & streaky lights cause issues with driving at night with astigmatism

-Due to Astigmatism the misshapen cornea or lens doesn’t allow proper light intake in your eyes.
-This common refractive error results in lights getting scattered instead of focusing on your retina, potentially causing blurred vision.
-Therefore if you have astigmatism, you need to squint your eyes more.
-You may also find yourself reducing the glares of the things in front of you whenever possible.
+Due to Astigmatism, the misshapen cornea or lens doesn’t allow proper light intake in your eyes.
+This common refractive error results in light getting scattered instead of focusing on your retina, potentially causing blurred vision.
+Therefore, if you have astigmatism, you need to squint your eyes more.
+You may also find yourself reducing the glare of the things in front of you whenever possible.

 And the interesting part is that people born with astigmatism may never know this difference until someone points that out to them.
 But if you are amongst those who developed astigmatism over time, you will gradually, if not instantly, know that something is wrong with your vision.
 It’s easy to spot the difference between astigmatism vision vs. normal vision.